jhomlala/persons/README.md

 # Persons
 Persons - MVVM + RxJava

 Application includes MVVM architecture.
-It utilizes RxAndroid and RxBinding.
+It utilizes LiveData and ViewHolder with RxAndroid and RxBinding.

 Features:
 1. User list
 2. New user form (simple form)